TallKite/linnstrument-firmware/README.md

   col 3, row 1) Rainbow editor
   col 3, row 2) Rainbow enabler
   col 3, row 4) Fretboard editor
+  col 3, row 6) * Fine-tuning editor

 col 14) Left/right microtonal
-  row 1) Set the left/right layout (OFF, Bosanquet, Wicki-Hayden, Harmonic Table) row 2) Set the left/right tuning table mode (OFF, ON, RCH = rechannel)
+  row 1) Set the left/right layout (OFF, Bosanquet, Wicki-Hayden, Harmonic Table, Accordion, Array Mbira) row 2) Set the left/right tuning table mode (OFF, ON, RCH = rechannel)

 col 16) Global microtonal
   row 1) Choose the anchor pad
   row 2) Set the anchor note (C-1 to G9)
   row 3) Set the anchor cents (-60 to 60)
-  row 4) Set the equave semitones (1 to 48)
+  row 4) Set the equave semitones (1 to 36)
   row 5) Set the equave cents (-60 to 60)
-  row 6) * Set the sweetening amount in tenths of cents (OFF, 1 to 20) row 7) * Set the superset EDO for collapsed scales (OFF, 56 to 311, 1200)
+  row 6) * Set the sweetening amount in tenths of cents (OFF, 1 to 20) row 7) * Set the large EDO for fine tuning (OFF, various 56-311, 1200)

+LINKING LEFT/RIGHT SETTINGS

+You can set both column offsets at once by linking them.
+Hold the right split button and tap the left one.
+You'll be switched to the left split, and the left offset will change to match the right offset.
+Both split buttons remain lit up, and any change affects both offsets.
+To unlink them, tap either split button.
+All microLinn left/right settings can be linked this way.

 EDOS

 The edo (stands for Equal Division of an Octave, the notes per octave) ranges from 5edo to 55edo, plus "OFF" which makes the Linnstrument run normally.
 Change the edo by swiping sideways.
 Once microLinn is on (i.e. once an edo is chosen), you can cycle thru the edos by setting a switch or footswitch to EDO+ or EDO- (long-press TAP TEMPO and swipe).

 Changing the edo automatically adjusts all row offsets so that their size in cents stays roughly the same.
-So your fourths tuning will remain fourths, your fifths will remain fifths, and your standard guitar tuning will remain standard.
+So your fourths tuning will remain fourths, your fifths tuning will remain fifths, and your standard guitar tuning will remain standard.
 If either column offset is not OFF, it will get adjusted as well.
 Furthermore you can set the default layout for either split to be Bosanquet etc. and your layout will become (and remain) Bosanquet.

 *Details: A default layout is stored in the per-split row/col offsets, so it overrides the Global row offset.
 Bosanquet = m2/M2, Bosanquet 2 = A1/M2, Wicki-Hayden = P4/M2, Wicki-Hayden 2 = P5/M2, Harmonic Table = M3/m3, and Harmonic Table 2 = P5/m3.
 But this may vary, to ensure coprime row/col offsets.
 See also Guitar Tuning below.*